IRISH MOUNTAIN COMMUNITY DEVELOPMENT

 Elevation Range: 1792 ft. to 2652 ft. +/- for the whole property

 The region is easy to access.
-As remote as the region may seem, an expressway courses through its center, spanning the gorge by way of the New River Gorge Bridge.
+As remote as the region may seem, an expressway courses through the region’s center, spanning the gorge by way of the New River Gorge Bridge.
+The property is conveniently located adjacent to and borders the interstate that courses through the center of the region.
 Interstates 77, 64, 19 and 79 are immediately available.
 Amtrak passenger stations on the Chicago-New York route are located a half-hour’s drive south near Beckley and an hour’s drive east and west at Charleston and White Sulphur Springs.

 Jet airports are located 10 minutes to Beckley and an hour away at Charleston and Lewisburg.